Thursday Next: Languages

 Although the actual language of the BookWorld is English, there are also other Great Libraries that are apparently completely other languages.
 The actual sublanguages of each BookWorld, however, are regarded as fonts.

-Thus (according to Bradshaw's BookWorld Companion) 'Courier Bold is the traditional language of those in the support industries such as within the Well of Lost Plots, and Lorem Ipsum is the gutter slang of the underworld - useful to have a few phrases in case you get into trouble in Horror or Noir'.
+Thus (according to Bradshaw's BookWorld Companion), "Courier Bold is the traditional language of those in the support industries such as within the Well of Lost Plots, and Lorem Ipsum is the gutter slang of the underworld—useful to have a few phrases in case you get into trouble in Horror or Noir."

 (Lorem ipsum is a dummy text used to demonstrate layout.
-It is the only language Friday Next speaks as a young child).
+It is the only language Friday Next speaks as a young child.)

-Real World Allusions
+Real-world allusions

 On his website Fforde reports that the Swindon Town Planning office, due to expansion and the need to name new streets, asked him if he would mind them using names of characters from his books.
 While Fforde seems to have written the page with his tongue in his cheek several new streets in the Orchid Vale area of Swindon have the names of literary characters that appear in the Thursday Next series.
 These include Thursday Street, Friday Street, Mycroft Road, Havisham Drive, Estella Close, Eyre Close, Braxton Road and Bradshaw Court.